Lasse Berg Johnsen

-Lasse Berg Johnsen (né Egeland; born 18 August 1999) is a Norwegian footballer who plays as a central midfielder for Randers.
+Lasse Berg Johnsen (born Lasse Egeland; 18 August 1999) is a Norwegian professional footballer who plays as a central midfielder for Allsvenskan club Malmö FF and the Norway national team.

-Career
+Club career

 On 28 November 2018, Berg Johnsen signed a professional contract with Viking FK.
 He made his senior league debut for the club in a 2–1 win against Brann on 13 April 2019, coming on as a substitute.
 On 29 May 2019, he was loaned out to 1. divisjon club Tromsdalen.
 Berg Johnsen's contract with Viking expired at the end of the 2019 season.

 On 23 January 2020, he signed a two-year contract with 1. divisjon club Raufoss.
 One year later, on 1 February 2021, he joined Danish Superliga club Randers.

+On 13 July 2023, Berg Johnsen signed a four-and-a-half-year contract with Allsvenskan club Malmö FF.

+International career

+Berg Johnsen made his Norway national team debut on 14 November 2024 in a Nations League game against Slovenia.
+He started the game and played 60 minutes, as Norway won 4–1.

+Personal life

+In 2019 he changed his last name from Egeland to Berg Johnsen.